 CHECK YOUR GARMIN IS CHARGED and check again.
 Maybe a third check for luck.

 But most of all, spend a moment to remind yourself of the crazy journey you’ve been on during your training.
-Marathon day is the party parade for all your weeks of hard work, so enjoy it and remember you’re a total hero and you’ve got this!
+Marathon day is the party parade for all your weeks of hard work, even if this time round it is virtual!
+So enjoy it and remember you’re a total hero and you’ve got this!